pombredanne/apacheproxygenerator/README.rst

 - A ``www.`` is prepended and given a permanent redirect to the non-www site.
 Note that this is reversed in case you yourself place a www site name in there.

+- If ``https`` is placed after the site name, a redirect from http to https is added.
+This depends on the Pound setup we have in place now, btw.

 It is handy to place a script somewhere (suggestion:
 ``/usr/local/bin/generate_proxy``) with a content like this::